betaflight/betaflight.com/docs/wiki/guides/current/SmartAudio.md

 #### From AILERON8's post in Boris' thread:

-There is a little info on smartaudio setup in here, but you may need to do a bit of troubleshooting to make it work for your particular setup.
+There is a little info on SmartAudio setup in here, but you may need to do a bit of troubleshooting to make it work for your particular setup.
 Good luck!
 I look forward to setting up SmartAudio on my next BFF3 quad myself.

 https://github.com/betaflight/betaflight/issues/1029